Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector effects: Summary and Conclusion

 \section{Summary and Conclusion}

 In this work we investigated the potential for determining the octant of the atmospheric mixing angle $\theta_{23}$, the CP-violating phase $\delta_{CP}$, and the sensitivity to the mass hierarchy in the appearance channel of NO$\nu$A when multinucleon and detector effects are included.
 The concept of octant degeneracy traditionally refers to the ambiguity between $\theta_{23}$ and $\pi/2-\theta_{23}$.
-We performed a $\chi^{2}$ analysis of the octant, $\delta_{CP}$ and hierarchy sensitivity.
-It was observed that multinucleon and detector effects significantly improve the Octant, CP phase, and MH measurement sensitivities.
+We conducted a $\chi^{2}$ analysis focusing on the octant of $\theta_{23}$, $\delta_{CP}$, and hierarchy sensitivity.
+Moreover, we have studied the comparison between the nuclear model's Effective Spectral Function (calculated within the RFG model) with transverse enhancement and ESF without transverse enhancement in terms of sensitivity analysis.
+The findings demonstrated that incorporating multinucleon and detector effects, alongside ESF with TEM (ESF+TEM), significantly enhances sensitivities for octant determination, CP phase measurement, and Mass Hierarchy identification, in contrast to ESF without TEM.
+We also find that between the two interaction processes, QE(+RPA)+2p2h shows significantly improves sensitivity as compared to only QE case, and we highlighted their impact on the extraction of neutrino oscillation parameters in LBL experiments.\\

 After a careful analysis, the results of this work can be summarised as shown in Table \ref{tab:62}.

+Our findings revealed that the higher octant of $\theta_{23}$, the lower half plane of $\delta_{CP}$, and the normal mass hierarchy (HO-LHP-NH) with ESF+TEM exhibit improved sensitivity, enabling a more precise determination of the corresponding parameters.
+The analysis using our comprehensive model QE(+RPA)+2p2h with ESF+TEM demonstrated significantly enhanced sensitivity compared to the pure QE interaction process.
+Furthermore, it is worth noting that the curves representing 80\% efficiency (overestimated) closely align with the curves corresponding to no detector effects.
+These no-detector effect curves represent an ideal scenario with a 100\% efficient detector and no consideration of a resolution function.
+On the other hand, the curves obtained with 31.2\% efficiency for $\nu_{\mu}$ and 33.9\% efficiency for $\bar\nu_{\mu}$ display more noticeable deviations from the no detector effect curves.\\